 Figure 7 is a schematic view of the servo motor/gearbox portion of the modular head assembly.

-Figure 8 is a cross-section of one of the major components of the modular head assembly with other components of the modular head assembly. .
+Figure 8 is a cross-section of the servo-tension assembly of the modular head with other components of the modular head assembly.

 Figure 9 is a schematic view of the dancer tensioning assembly portion of the modular head assembly.

-Figure 10 is an exploded view of the fiber breaker member of the modular head assembly.
+Figure 10 is an exploded view of the fiber backer film spindle of the modular head assembly.

 Figure 11 is a block diagram of the control system of the modular head assembly of the present invention.